-In a joint statement, leaders of both agencies summarized the risks and related considerations to issuers, auditors, index providers and investors that are associated with these emerging markets.
+In an April 2020 joint statement, leaders of both agencies summarized the risks and related considerations to issuers, auditors, index providers and investors that are associated with these emerging markets.

-This joint statement follows other statements made by the SEC and PCAOB, expressing their expectation that companies make these disclosures.
+The joint statement and DG Topic No. 10 follow other statements made by the SEC and PCAOB, expressing their expectations that companies consider and make these disclosures.